Anxiety Disorder: Common and Treatable, Here’s How To Identify It

 If you suffer from one of these specific fears (or if your loved ones do), there are ways you can help yourself manage your symptoms and improve your quality of life:

-• Practice mindfulness meditation techniques such as breathing exercises and focusing on thoughts that aren’t linked to your panic attacks or negative feelings about the thing causing them (like “I’m going crazy!”).
-These strategies will help reduce anxiety levels while also improving self-confidence levels by teaching us how our brains work in situations where we’re at risk for experiencing fear responses.* Don’t try too hard; just relax into what’s happening instead!
+• Practice mindfulness meditation techniques such as breathing exercises and focusing on thoughts that aren’t linked to your panic attacks or negative feelings.
+These strategies will help reduce anxiety levels.
+They also improve self-confidence levels by teaching us how our brains work in situations where we’re at risk of experiencing fear responses.

 Facebook